rfhb/ctrdata/README.md

 Other requirements:

 * A local [mongodb](https://www.mongodb.org/) version 3 installation.
 From this installation, binaries `mongoimport` and `mongo` required.
-Note that Ubuntu seems to ship mongodb version 2.x, not the required version 3.
-Please follow installation instruction [here for Ubuntu 15, same as for Debian](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/#install-mongodb) and here for [Ubuntu 14 and earlier](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb).
+Note Ubuntu seems to ship mongodb version 2.x, not the required version 3.
+Please follow installation instructions [here for Ubuntu 15, same as for Debian](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/#install-mongodb) and here for [Ubuntu 14 and earlier](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb).

 * Command line tools `perl`, `sed`, `cat` and `php` (5.2 or higher).